microsoft/kafka-connect-cosmosdb/doc/Performance_Tests_Results.md

 ![Source Performance Cosmos Usage](./images/perf-source-cosmos-chart.png "Source Performance Cosmos Usage")

 For the same time slice in Grafana, the number of incoming messages into Kafka topics totalled 253 msgs/s.
-If we take away the message rate from the load client at 150 msgs/s, this rounds out to about 100 msgs/sec that are coming from the Source connector, which is consistent with the results from the first graph.
+If we take away the message rate from the load client at 150 msgs/s, this rounds out to about 100 msgs/sec that are coming from the Source connector, which is approximately consistent with the results from the first graph.

 ![Overall Topic Incoming Messages Per Second](./images/perf-source-kafka-chart.png "Overall Topic Incoming Messages Per Second")